 Daniel Langton has research and teaching interests in Jewish history, with particular expertise in Jewish-Christian relations, and is located in the department of Religions and Theology.

-He is Head of the Department of Religions and Theology, Co-director of the Centre for Jewish Studies (CJS), and a co-editor of the journal Melilah.
+He is Co-director of the Centre for Jewish Studies (CJS), and a co-editor of the journal Melilah.
 He was a Leverhulme Major Research Fellow 2013-15, an AHRC Leadership Fellow for 2016-17, and a visiting fellow at the Katz Center, University of Pennsylvania, 2017.
-In relation to teaching, he was a recipient of the University of Manchester's Teaching Excellence Prize (£5000) in 2006 and a nominee for the Student Union's Humanities Best Lecturer award in 2017.
+In relation to teaching, he was a recipient of a University of Manchester Teaching Excellence Prize (£5000) in 2006, a nominee for the Student Union's Humanities Best Lecturer award in 2017, and a recipient of a Faculty of Humanities Outstanding Academic Advisor award in 2021.

 His qualifications include BA(Hons) and PhD in History from the University of Southampton at the Parkes Institute for Jewish/Non-Jewish Relations; PGDip (London) in ePublishing; PGCert Ed (Manchester).

-He sits on a variety of external committees, including the editorial board of Jewish Historical Studies, and is an Honorary Research Fellow of the Parkes Institute for Jewish/Non-Jewish Relations at the University of Southampton.
+He sits on a variety of external committees, and holds Honorary Research Fellowships with the International Society for Science and Religion and with the Parkes Institute for Jewish/Non-Jewish Relations at the University of Southampton.
 Other interests: he is an award-winning pilot and he holds a fifth-degree blackbelt in karate.

 - 2014-15 President of the British Association for Jewish Studies (BAJS) and conference 2015 organiser.